-The SELECT INTO OUTFILE statement is a common method for exporting data.
-It allows you to specify the fields to be exported, which is useful in scenarios where you don't want to export the primary key fields.
-When used in conjunction with the LOAD DATA INFILE statement for importing data, it provides a convenient way to import and export data.
+The SELECT INTO OUTFILE statement is a commonly used method for exporting data.
+It allows you to specify which fields to export, making it useful for scenarios where you don't need to export the primary key fields.
+When combined with the LOAD DATA INFILE statement for importing, it provides a convenient way to handle data import and export.

 Background information